COP26: SDG or NDC? Our guide to the language you need to know

-Category: Immigrants & Refugees Hits: 0If you’ve been following the UN for any period of time, you will quickly notice the plethora of acronyms, initialisations and jargon that abound across the Organization.
+Category: Immigrants & Refugees Hits: 1If you’ve been following the UN for any period of time, you will quickly notice the plethora of acronyms, initialisations and jargon that abound across the Organization.
 There will be plenty more to confuse you at COP26 (a classic example in itself), so here’s our handy guide to help you make sense of some of the key buzz words you’ll be hearing, as the landmark climate change conference gets going.

 Read more https://news.un.org/feed/view/en/story/2021/10/1104022